isxuowo/mcwiki/Energy-Relay.md

-The Energy Relay is a powerful device enabling extensive customization of an energy grid.
-It has 4 modes that can be toggled with a machine wrench.
+The Energy Relay is a device capable of wirelessly transfering energy up to 48 blocks.
+Use a wrench to toggle between sending and receiving energy.

-* Transmission Mode: Sends power from a battery/capacitor to a machine within 48 blocks
-* Collection Mode: Collects energy from generators within 48 blocks and sends the power to a battery/capacitor
-* Import Mode: Collects energy from another relay set to Export mode
-* Export Mode: Sends energy to another relay set to Import mode

 | Item | Recipe | Items |
 |------|--------|-------|